+Everyone is looking for the answer that will solve all their organisational, life, and work challenges.
 Just over seven years ago I wrote a post offering some advice and links to productivity tools that I found useful in my research and writing.
 I thought it was time to revisit the topic and reflect on what I’m finding most useful now.
 I try to share things that help me but am somewhat suspicious of cult followings of all descriptions: so please use what works for you.
-Everyone is looking for the answer that will solve all their organisational/life/balance/problems.
 While these tools are interesting and somewhat useful I am always wary of adulation bordering on worship when it comes to the latest and greatest system!

-That said, here’s a few more links for your perusal and usefulness. *Only dropbox and Endnote are affiliate links.
+That said, here are a few more links for your perusal and usefulness. *Only dropbox and Endnote are affiliate links.
 I include all of these links because I personally use them.

 Evernote*: Evernote is a cloud-based note-taking and file-storage application that synchronizes data across multiple devices.